 - must include a Data Access Statement explaining where and under what conditions the data can be accessed, even where there are no data associated with the article or the data are inaccessible

-- publish in a subscription (hybrid) journal that is included in our Transformative Agreements.
+- publish Open Access in a subscription (hybrid) journal that is included in our Transformative Agreements.

-UKRI have included in the policy an option to enable researchers to publish in a subscription journal & deposit their Author Accepted Manuscript (AAM) in an institutional repository (SRO) with a CC-BY licence at the time of publication.
+UKRI have included in the policy an option to enable researchers to publish in a subscription journal & deposit their Author Accepted Manuscript (AAM) in an institutional repository (Elements/SRO) with a CC-BY licence at the time of publication.

 Submissions must include the following text in the funding acknowledgement section of the manuscript and any cover letter/note accompanying the submission:

-For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence [where permitted by UKRI, ‘Open Government Licence’ or ‘Creative Commons Attribution No-derivatives (CC BY-ND) licence may be stated instead] to any Author Accepted Manuscript version arising.’
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence [where permitted by UKRI, ‘Open Government Licence’ or ‘Creative Commons Attribution No-derivatives (CC BY-ND) licence may be stated instead] to any Author Accepted Manuscript version arising.

 Monographs, book chapters & edited collections:

 - must be made open access within 12 months of official publication

 - must be made available under a Creative Commons licence